C-Loftus/orca-intro-guide/README.md

     - Paid, proprietary voices.
     - Many voices in many languages, many of which sound very good
         - MacOS uses many of these voices, such as Samantha (the default VoiceOver voice)
     - Each voice averages $20 but it is probably worth it if you can afford it
     - Click [here](https://github.com/C-Loftus/orca-intro-guide/blob/main/voices/voxin/) to listen to multiple different voice demos
 - [rhvoice](https://rhvoice.org/)
     - A free set of voices that is more natural than espeak
-    - My preferred option
     - Easy to install and works cross platform if desired
 - [piper](https://rhasspy.github.io/piper-samples/)
-    - A free set of voices that are quite realistic without needing to pay or have an expensive GPU
+    - A free set of voices that are quite realistic without needing to pay or have a GPU
     - Generally too slow for screen reader use, but good for [generating audiobooks](https://github.com/C-Loftus/QuickPiperAudiobook) or other audio content outside of screen reader use
     - Must be installed with [pied](https://github.com/Elleo/pied) which is sporadically maintained or use Orca's experimental `spiel` integration